performance/HiSayCheese/CONTRIBUTING.md

 ### Frontend Tests

-The frontend likely uses a framework like Jest with React Testing Library, but a specific `test` script is not found in `package.json`.
+The frontend should use a framework like Jest with React Testing Library, but a specific `test` script is not there yet in `package.json`.

 1. Navigate to the `frontend` directory.
-2. There is no explicit `npm test` script.
-You may need to:
+2. There is no explicit `npm test` script yet.
+You need to create all of it:
-    *   Check project documentation for instructions on running tests.
+    *   Update project documentation for instructions on running tests.
     *   Configure a test runner like Jest or Vitest if not already set up.
-    *   Use available scripts like `npm run typecheck` (for TypeScript checking) if that's part of the testing strategy.
+    *   Use available scripts like `npm run typecheck` (for TypeScript checking) as part of the testing.

 ## Submitting Pull Requests